 - Keeping a permanent record of the Minutes of all Society Meetings

 - Keeping on file copies of all correspondence relevant to the Society, including Committee minutes.

 - Communicating with the Society’s members via mail, website posting or email when there are items of news to be disseminated from the Trustees or Committees, or where the members’ views need to be canvassed about a subject.

 - In liaison with the Website Coordinator, maintaining an up-to-date Society website, in liaison with any persons or company employed for that purpose

-The Society Coordinator will usually be present at Committee meetings.
+The Society Coordinator will usually be present at Trustee and Committee meetings.

-The Committee will appoint Conference Organisers to deal with the practical arrangements of their Annual Meeting (selecting conference venues, negotiating rates of hire, identifying suitable accommodation, publicity, registration, trade exhibitions etc).
-The Committee will review contracts periodically.
+The Trustees will appoint Conference Organisers to deal with the practical arrangements of their Annual Meeting (selecting conference venues, negotiating rates of hire, identifying suitable accommodation, publicity, registration, trade exhibitions etc).
+The Trustees will review contracts periodically.

-The Conference Organisers will participate in parts of Committee meetings relevant to Conference Organisation and take minutes accordingly.
+The Conference Organisers will participate in parts of Trustee meetings relevant to Conference Organisation and take minutes accordingly.

 Change in Constitution

-- Any change in the Constitution must be proposed at least two months in advance of the Annual General Meeting to the Committee and have a “seconder” who must also be a Member of the Society.
+- Any change in the Constitution must be proposed at least 2 months in advance of the Annual General Meeting to the Trustees and have a seconder who must also be a Member of the Society.